davidv9310/Examples-Docker/README.md

 # Examples-Docker
-Learning phase with docker and github
+Learning phase with github and Python ML examples

 On GitHub, saved changes are called commits.